Foy Vance at Islington Assembly Hall

 It’s nearing the end of the show, and when the artist announces this will be the last song, the audience respond with cries of ”Nooo!”
 They’ve fallen in love with Foy Vance tonight, and will be singing all the way home with visions of moustaches clouding their thoughts.

-For further information about Foy Vance and future events visit here.
+For further information and future events visit Foy Vance’s website here.